MattWindsor91/crystals/README.md

 Contributing
 ============

 Crystals is licensed under the three-clause BSD license, so feel free to dive in and start hacking.
-However, by doing so you agree that you surrender copyright over all code you contribute which is merged into the developers' own branches and/or the official distribution to the copyright holders mentioned in the license text.
+However, by doing so you agree that you surrender copyright over all that you contribute which is merged into the developers' own branches and/or the official distribution to the copyright holders mentioned in the license text.

 Test Suite
 ==========